 (c) funds borrowed by the college under section 51.

-49. College Trust Funds
+49. College Trust Accounts

-(1) The monies referred to in section 48 are to be placed to the credit of an account to be known as the “Name of College Trust Fund” (referred to in this Division as a “college Trust Fund”) which is to be maintained at —
+(1) An account called the (name of College) Trust Account (referred to in this Division as a “college Trust Account”) is to be established for each college —

-(a) the Treasury and form part of the Trust Fund referred to in section 9 of the Financial Administration and Audit Act 1985; or
+(a) as an agency special purpose account under section 16 of the Financial Management Act 2006; or

-(b) with the approval of the Treasurer, at a bank.
+(b) with the approval of the Treasurer, at a bank as defined in section 3 of that Act,

+to which the monies referred to in section 48 are to be credited.

-(2) There is to be maintained within a college Trust Fund —
+(2) There is to be maintained within a college Trust Account —

 (a) a general account through which the monies referred to in section 48(a) are to be accounted for; and